dialvarezs/nanopore-analyses-data-en/content/2-sequencing-and-data-analysis.md

 ### Flowcell efficiency

 Oxford Nanopore offers different equipment and flow cells that provide varying amounts of data, so it is important to consider the amount of gigabases each device can deliver when designing an experiment.
-- Flongle: 126 channels, maximum throught of 2.6Gb.
+- Flongle: 126 channels, maximum throughput of 2.6Gb.
 - MinION: 512 channels, maximum throughput of 50Gb, con 512 canales.
 Nanopore indicates that this flowcell is suitable for experiments between 10Gb and 20Gb.
 - PromethION: 2675 channels, maximum throughput of 290Gb.